Fmukanda/airbnb-clone-project/README.md

   |Backend Developers       | Builds APIs, manages database, implements business logic                  |
   |Test automation engineer | Designs a test automation ecosystem by writing and maintaing text scripts |
   |DevOps Engineers         | Manages deployment, CI/CD pipeline, server infrastructure                 |
+ > ### Technology Stack
+  - **Django:** a web framework for building RESTful APIs.
+  - **PostgreSQL:** a relation database management system.
+  - **GraphQL:** a query language and server-side runtime for APIs.
+ > ### Database Design
+  - **Users:** User Id, first name, last name, email address, Address
+  - **Bookings:** Booking Id, Property Id, Check in date, Check out date, number of guest
+  - **Reviews:** Review Id, Property Id, Booking Id, Rating, Reviewer Id
+  - **Payments:** Payment Id, Amount, Currency, Payment Type, Payment Status
+    + **Entities Relationship**
+       + One user can have many properties
+       + One Reviewer can have many reviews
+       + One payment can belong to one booking
+       + One property can have many bookings
+ > ### Feature Breakdown
+  - **User Management:** This feature manage users accounts.
+It enables addition, allocation of roles, grouping, and removal of users from system.
+  - **Broperty management:** This feature manage the onboarding of properties to the system.
+It enables addition, tracking, and removal of properties from system.
+  - **Booking system:** This feature manage the onboarding of customers to the system.
+It enable customer to make reservation to the property.
+  - **Payment gateway:** This feature streamlined payment process through third party APIs.
+It links customer payments to property owner's bank account.
+ > ### API Security

+ > ### CI/CD Pipeline